Federation of Indian Export Organisations

 Federation of Indian Export Organisations (FIEO) is the apex trade promotion organisation in India set up by the Ministry of Commerce, Government of India, and the private trade and industry segment in 1965.
 The organisation is responsible for representing and assisting Indian entrepreneurs and exporters in foreign markets.

 Concept

 FIEO is the premier body of all export promotion councils, commodity boards, and export development authorities in India.
 Directly and indirectly, it serves the interests of about exporters.
 It is an ISO 9001:2015 certified organization.

 FIEO works in partnership with various academic institutions across the country to forge better academia-industry understanding to develop quality human resource to match the requirement of international trade.
 It organises specialised training/awareness programmes, seminars, workshops for export executives and entrepreneurs with the objective to develop entrepreneurship in international trade.
 It provides option to professionals and freshers to upload their resume on FIEO website, free access to members to this niche database of professionals and freshers with knowledge of international trade for recruitment purposes, and free option to members to upload, on FIEO website, the job vacancies arising in their companies.

+In September 2025, FIEO entered into a partnership with fintech company BRISKPE to provide exporters with technology-based solutions for faster and compliant cross-border payments.
+The initiative was intended to simplify international transactions and improve access to digital payment services for Indian exporters.